FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-05-database-metadata-implementation.md

 but it is probably better to use a single implementation with version checks to account for the actual differences (new types, new precision, etc)..

-Where possible, version-specific implementations should try and reuse code between versions.
+Where possible, version-specific implementations will try and reuse code between versions.

 For purposes of code organization, these implementation classes will be put in a